 How does this work?
 We draw on a large set of root cause patterns learned from customers and partners.
 This data is constantly updated.
 We then continuously inject this root cause data to train and test models for root-cause prediction and proactive remediation.

-During the Q&A portion of the session, an engineering lead from Amazon asked a great question about what Unravel is doing to keep their AIOps techniques up to date as big data systems evolve rapidly.
+During the Q&A portion of the session, an engineering lead from Amazon asked a great question about what Unravel is doing to keep their AIOps techniques up to date as modern data stack systems evolve rapidly.
 Simply, the answer is that the platform doesn’t stop learning.
 We consistently perform careful probes to identify places where we can enhance the training data for learning, then collect more of that data to do so.

 There were a couple of other conference talks that also nicely highlighted the value of AIOps: